Everest Base Camp Helicopter Tour

 Good to Know

-Safety, Weather & Flight Conditions for the Everest Base Camp Helicopter Tour
+Safety, Weather and Flight Conditions for the Everest Base Camp Helicopter Tour

-Flying into the Everest region requires careful planning, expert piloting, and favorable weather.
+Flying into the Everest region requires expert piloting, careful planning, and favorable weather.
 Helicopter flights operate only when conditions are safe, clear, and stable.
-This section explains how safety, weather, and altitude influence your experience so you know exactly what to expect.
+This section explains how safety, weather, altitude, and flight rules affect your experience so you know exactly what to expect.

 Kala Patthar Landing Depends on Conditions